bgailleton/bgailleton.github.io/_pages/about.md

 - A lightweight `python` and web portage of some of these tools via the compilation of a common `c++` core with `pybind11` and `webassembly`.
 Contact me if interested: I have already a core of function ready to be used, but this is a side project.
 See [this example page](https://bgailleton.github.io/three_test/) for a sneak pic of what it can do.

-## Numerical Modelling

-- `CHONK`: a directed cellular-automata frameworks for landscapes evolution.
-Mixing existing methods with cellular automata brings a whole new world of technical possibilities from solving lakes to tracking or exploring dynamic feedbacks while remining quite instinctive.
-This frameworks intends to be flexible, modular and fast.
-A first publication explaining the principle and demonstrating its advantages is getting ready while a full-fledged `c++/python` framework is WIP.

-- Other more minor contributions to `fastscape` or `MuddPILE`.

 **Feel free to contact me: boris.gailleton@gfz-potsdam.de**